Portavion/Chalkr/README.md

 ## 💻 Tech Stack

 - React Native: A framework for building native mobile applications using React.
+- FastAPI: A fast framework for building APIs with Python based on standard Python type hints.
 - Expo: A framework for universal React Native apps.
 - Firebase: A mobile and web development platform, providing authentication.
 - SQLite: A self-contained SQL database engine.
 - Drizzle ORM: A TypeScript ORM providing type-safe database access.
 - NativeWind: Tailwind CSS for React Native.
 - Jest: A JavaScript testing framework.
+- Pytest: A Python testing framework.
 - React Native Testing Library: A testing utility for React Native components.

 ## 📦 Getting Started